I am excited to update that the first full draft of my naval historical fiction novel Sic Parvis Magna is in the hands of my editor!

 Francis crossed his arms and pursed his lips.

 “And I might have some time to bake you something special.”

-It was a pleasant morning, and the Fitzford house wasn’t too far away.
+It was a pleasant spring morning, and the Fitzford house wasn’t too far away.
 The sun shone brightly, and not a cloud appeared as far as an eye could see.
 The Hawthorne trees budded tiny leaves.
-It beat having to do chores on the farm, so Francis agreed, taking the basket with the eggs and cheese and setting out.
+It beat having to do chores on the farm, so Francis agreed, taking the basket with the eggs and cheese, and setting out.

 I wonder why the bells are ringing today.
 And such a strange noise it is—like they are pulling all the bell ropes together.

 His attention darted to a memory of climbing into the St. Eustachius Church belfry just over a year ago.
 The service was boring, and Francis snuck away to find the staircase to the top of the church.
 When he got into the belfry, he accidentally tripped and pulled on one of the bell ropes.
 Edmund, his father, was furious and promised him a beating to remember.
 But Father Lawnder smiled as called him near, kneeling so that his eyes would be at the level of Francis’s.

 “We ring the bells in a special order, making it sonorous and graceful.
 We use it to call people to service, and I am glad you learned this today.
 I’ll tell you something else, young Francis.”
 He dug in a small purse hanging off his belt and pulled out a silver coin, which he bent before handing it to Francis.

 “Ta ke this coin and go walk around the church.
 Think of it as a small pilgrimage.
 Whichever icon calls to you, put the coin in the offering tray in front of it, and light a candle.
 Kneel before the image and ask the saint to pray for you be more patient, to honor your parents, and to obey them.”